NCGRP/hapx/README.txt

 qual = Samtools view -q option (minimum mapping quality of included reads) [default=60] maxp = allow no more than maxp Ns between read pairs.
 This prevents read pairs from being assembled into an NNN-padded haploblock when they are too far apart.
 You may want to set -p maxp according to average library insert size [default 1000];

+-d = delete non-unique haploblocks from output (keep 1 from a set of identical haploblocks, keep the longer haploblock when there are exact match subsequences)
--d = delete duplicate sequences and subsequences from output -mm = align (muscle) extracted haploblocks
+-mm = align (muscle) extracted haploblocks
 -mb = map (bwa mem) extracted haploblocks
--x = do not write any output files except log (makes -d and -m irrelevant) -db = debugging mode, save internal data structures as files
+-x = do not write any output files except log (makes -d and -m[mb] irrelevant) -db = debugging mode, save some internal data structures as files (be careful, this can produce a lot of files)

 Examples: ./hapx.sh /share/space/reevesp/patellifolia/ref/Ppanfinal.genome.scf.fasta /share/space/reevesp/patellifolia/xtr/AllP.merged.bam bwamem jcf7180008454378:303-304,jcf7180008531951:103-495,jcf7180008395354:294-295,jcf7180008827236:1031-1032,jcf7180008378511:277-278,jcf7180008637475:7-8,jcf7180008587925:106-107,jcf7180008527965:177-178,jcf7180008578969:84-85,jcf7180008484650:470-471,jcf7180008856767:98710-98886;